H'El on Earth

+Plot

+Superman returns to Metropolis after several weeks of training and quits working for the Daily Planet after realizing that Morgan Edge is manipulating articles to increase his influence.
+Later, Superman discovers a dragon-like alien attacking Metropolis and kills it after a lengthy battle.
+However, Kara Zor-El appears and tells Superman that the creature originated from Krypton.
+Unknown to Superman and Supergirl, the Kryptonian H'El watches them from a distance.

-Meanwhile, Superboy readjusts to his life at New York City after spending sometime with the Ravagers.
-As he spends some time with his fellow Teen Titan Bunker, who tries to convince Kon-El to live amongst the other Titans, Superboy is attacked by H'El.
-As clones were outlawed by Kryptonian authorities, H'El believes Superboy to be an abomination.
+Meanwhile, Superboy readjusts to his life at New York City after spending time with the Ravagers.
+As he spends some time with Bunker, who tries to convince him to live amongst the other Titans, Superboy is attacked by H'El.
 As Superboy and H'El clash, Bunker calls Wonder Girl, Kid Flash, and Solstice for assistance.
-H'El clearly outmatches Superboy in power, countering Superboy's telekinesis with his own.
-Effortlessly defeating the Titans, H'El teleports away with an unconscious Superboy.
-H'El believes that Superboy's nature as a Kryptonian-human hybrid might be useful in his plan.
+However, they are overpowered by H'El, who teleports away with Superboy.

-Superman and Supergirl take the body of the Kryptonian animal, identified as a Tripodal Curosiananium, to Dr. Veritas.
-She later returns to her Kryptonian base, the Sanctuary, created by her father to serve as her refuge, much like the Fortress of Solitude.
+Supergirl returns to her Kryptonian base, the Sanctuary, created by her father Zor-El to serve as a refuge, much like the Fortress of Solitude.
 Falling asleep for a while, she awakens at the surface of the Sun, with H'El standing beside her.
 As they return to Earth, H'El explains that he was sent to Earth by her uncle, Jor-El, before the destruction of Krypton.
-He offers her the chance to bring Krypton back to life, and as a token of sincerity, he shows her the unconscious body of Superboy, giving Supergirl the chance to decide his fate.
-Needing some time to think, Supergirl wants to speak with her cousin first, so H'El gives her the ability to understand human language and transports her to Metropolis.
-However, she walks in on a conversation between Clark and Lois Lane.
+He offers her the chance to bring Krypton back to life.

-Lois visits Clark at his apartment, where they talk about Clark's recent departure from the Daily Planet and Lois' moving in with Jonathan Carroll.
+Lois visits Clark at his apartment, where they talk about Clark's departure from the Daily Planet.
 In that moment, Clark receives a visit from Supergirl.
-To avoid an awkward moment, Clark gets Lois out of the apartment.
 Later, Superman and Supergirl go to the Metropolis Centennial Park.
 Supergirl reveals she has found another Kryptonian, H'El, who introduces himself to Superman.
-H'El expresses his plan to save Krypton and shows Superman the unconscious body of his clone, Superboy.
 H'El tries to kill Superboy, but Superman stops him, and the two engage in a fight.
-Superboy and Supergirl attempt to intervene, but H'El brutally knocks them out.
-H'El even uses mental illusions to make Supergirl believe her cousin attacked her.
-After defeating Superman, H'El leaves Metropolis, but not before stating that he will save Krypton with Kara's help, no matter what price Earth has to pay.
+Superboy and Supergirl attempt to intervene, but H'El knocks them out and leaves.